 Although the importance of school shootings pales numerically in comparison with the slaughter taking place in countries ravaged by foreign occupation and civil wars, they form a regular part of a media spectacle obsessed with violence.
 Over the last few weeks the British popular media has entertained the gullible public with the latest on the murder of a female English student in Perugia, revelations of sex fiend responsible for the murder of Vicky Hamilton over 16 years ago, more on the Madeleine McCann story and, if that did not sate the appetite of necrophiles, the copycat accidental throat slitting during a sex game by the daughter of a wealthy businessman, now two-timing as a New Labour MP.
 Once you've consumed the appalling tales of shock and horror violence in the tabloid press, you can switch on the telly or game console and consume yet more, always portrayed as the acts of psychopathic individuals or justified revenge by their victims or their saviours.
 Indeed the two genres of media violence are often interpolated with ads for violence-themed movies alongside news stories and gory titbits of domestic news in the break between segments of a Hollywood blockbuster.

 Whoever may be directly responsible for these atrocious acts, the media guides us subtly to the conclusion that we need to grant the state even more control over our lives.
 If Madeleine McCann had had an RFID chip implant, we might know her whereabouts by now, and if a CCTV camera had been installed in her bedroom we would have video footage of her abductor or killer.
 So why not go ahead and implant RFID chips in all children and CCTV cameras in all bedrooms.
-Honestly it will not be long before child abuse awareness raisers make such absurd calls.
-Without thinking some of us are letting the authorities turn this this country into a police state way beyond what George Orwell had deemed possible, all because law-abiding citizens have nothing to fear from a freedom-and-democracy-loving establishment.
-Yet the very same establishment that purportedly wants to protect us against psychopaths and perturbed extremists, also promotes a lifestyle that breeds insanity and extreme disillusionment.
+Honestly, it will not be long before child abuse awareness raisers make such absurd calls.
+Without thinking some of us are letting the authorities turn this country into a police state way beyond George Orwell's wildest imagination, all because law-abiding citizens have nothing to fear from a freedom-and-democracy-loving establishment.
+Yet the very same establishment that purportedly wants to protect us against psychopaths also promotes a lifestyle that breeds insanity and extreme disillusionment.
 Few of us can meet the high expectations set by a combination of the mass media and peer pressure.
 'I must have a Wii gadget because I'll be the only person in my class without one and if you don't buy one you're a child abuser'.
 We can hardly claim that many Europeans lack the financial means to acquire essentials like food, water and shelter.
 Indeed malnutrition nearly always takes the form of eating disorders amid an abundance of readily available junk food and anorexic supermodels.

 I can think of many problems that afflict today's youth, but somehow over-intellectualisation is not one of them.
 This should not come as a surprise to the author of 'Where have all the intellectuals gone?' and the founding father LM Mag group, Frank Füredi.
 Most youngsters are either too immersed in pop culture or wrapped up in their own personal issues to worry about the wider world.
 I don't see green fascists roaming the streets at night mugging innocent pedestrians or developing 3D simulations of a depopulation campaign to save mother nature from the curse of humanity.
-Instead I see disenchanted youths joining gangs in inner city ghettos and millions more alienated youths totally enraptured by virtual reenactments of fighting.
-One buys a 40 inch plasma screen in order to view gory scenes in their true glory, not apparently to view a documentary on climate change.
+Instead, I see disenchanted youths joining gangs in inner-city ghettos and millions more alienated youths totally enraptured by virtual reenactments of fighting.
+One buys a 40-inch plasma screen in order to view gory scenes in their true glory, not apparently to view a documentary on climate change.

 As Paul Flynn, one of the few critically thinking Labour MPs left, notes in his blog 'No British coverage I read mentioned anti-depressants, yet that have been a factor in 28 school shootings and stand-offs including the killing of 10 students in Columbine and 5 in Minnesota .
 The website www.ssristories.com/index.php has published the full lists.'